saml-dev/MMM-Traffic/README.md

 		client_id: "your_client_id_here",
 		//Array with the lists you want to display.
 Example: ["inbox", "ViRO Entertainment"]
 		lists: ["inbox"],
+		//Number of todos to be shown
+		maximumEntries: 10,
+		//Fade todos to black.
+(Gradient)
+		fade: true,
+		//Where to start the fade
+		fadePoint: 0.25,
 		//interval in seconds
 		interval: 60
 	}